edgedb/edgedb/docs/clients/http/protocol.rst

 Protocol
 ========

 EdgeDB supports GET and POST methods for handling EdgeQL over HTTP protocol.
-Both GET and POST methods use the following fields:
+Both methods use the following fields:

-- ``query`` - contains the EdgeQL query string
+- ``query`` - contains the EdgeQL query string.
 - ``variables`` - contains a JSON object where keys and values correspond to the variable names and values.
 It is required if the EdgeQL query has variables, otherwise it is optional.

-The protocol supports HTTP Keep-Alive.
+The protocol supports the HTTP ``Keep-Alive`` header.

 GET request
 -----------